hasura/graphql-engine/docs/graphql/core/guides/environments.rst

 To do this, you would download the CLI either through wget/curl, or if in a Dockerfile and okay with using a static version number, use ``COPY --from`` to extract the binary from ``hasura/graphql-engine:vX.X-cli-migrations``.

-Then run the migrate/metadata/regression tests commands, passing in the endpoint and admin secret for the remote.
+Then run the migrate/metadata commands, passing in the endpoint and admin secret for the remote.

 .. note::